 - Describe the culture of palliative care and steps that can be taken to help promote health equity from an interdisciplinary team approach.

 CONTINUING EDUCATION INFORMATION

 Full attendance, in its entirety, is required at all education sessions in order to receive professional continuing education credits (CMEs/CEs).
 Continuing education is provided for full-day attendance.
 Partial day credit is not available.

-All attendees must sign in with their professional license numbers in the morning of each day of the Summit.
-In order to receive credit, participants must complete an online survey within 30 days following the Summit in order to receive a CME/CE certificate.
+All attendees must login each morning of each day of the Summit using their individually provided link.
+This is how attendance is verified.
+In addition, in order to receive credit participants must complete an online survey within 30 days following the Summit in order to receive a CME/CE certificate.
 Continuing education certificates will be sent via email.
-Certificates of attendance will be available at the end of the Summit in the afternoon of Tuesday, March 14, 2017.
+Certificates of attendance will be emailed to attendees at the end of the Summit.

 Note: A 50-minute minimum of uninterrupted time is required to qualify for one hour of CME/CE credit.
-Continuing education excludes lunch and break periods.
+Continuing education excludes break periods.